 Winner: Victor Wembanyama

 To say that Victor Wembanyama has lived up to the top billing he received as a draft prospect would be a tremendous understatement.
 Wemby has been phenomenal in his rookie year and has been the lone bright spot for San Antonio this season.
 The league has never seen a player with a skillset similar to Wemby’s, with his ball handling and agility as a seven-footer being unheard of.
 There has been zero sign of the “rookie wall” that some top prospects face, with Wemby averaging 20.5 points, 10 rebounds, and 3.2 assists per game, along with a league leading 3.2 blocks per game.
 He is such a complete player at just 20 years old, already being an all NBA level scorer and defender with his eight foot wingspan.
 He is the first rookie since Zion Williamson to average over 20 points per game, and you can argue that scoring is not even the greatest asset in his toolkit.
-His latest accolade saw him logging a triple double against the Raptors with 27 points, 14 rebounds and 10 blocks, something that has not been done since Hakeem Olajuwon last did it in 1996.
+His latest accolade saw him logging a triple double against the Raptors with 27 points, 14 rebounds and 10 blocks, in which a 25/10/5/10b stat line is something that has not been done since Hakeem Olajuwon last did it in 1996.
 To get a triple double with blocks is unreal, not to mention as a rookie, and puts him in company with other hall of famers who share this feat.
 This award is a no brainer to me, the rookie of the year is Wemby’s to lose.

 Runner Ups: Chet Holmgren, Brandon Miller